 - Is affected by the weight of an adjacent slope or near a driveway or structure.
 A retaining wall is considered affected by the weight of a slope if there is an ascending slope away from the retaining wall more than three units horizontal to one unit vertical.

 - Retaining walls within front building setbacks are regulated by the Zoning Code.
-Overlay zones and plan districts may have alternative standards, please check with the Zoning Information Line at 503-823-7526.
+Overlay zones and plan districts may have alternative standards, please call General Inquiries.

 Ponds and water features